abarcel/unet-jax/README.md

 <br>

-In most cases, skipping layer used between encoder-decoder layers.
-In this example, it is used between layers inside blocks and this probably the reason of why it is named "U-Net-like Architecture", but the example still captures the all essence required to create a more complex U-Nets.
+In most cases, skipping layer used between encoder-decoder blocks.
+In this example, it is used between layers inside blocks and this is probably the reason of why it is named "U-Net-like Architecture", but the example still captures the all essence required to create a more complex U-Nets.
 Please check [Tensorflow Pix2Pix](https://www.tensorflow.org/tutorials/generative/pix2pix) example if still want to see simple implementation of skipping layers between encoder and decoder.